 The implications are profound- imagine life-saving surgeries performed remotely or artists directing robots to install massive sculptures in a city half a world away.

-Earlier this week we wrote about the advances in 3D printing, and how the Shapeways' Factory of the Future is basically realizing the future William Gibson described in "All Tomorrow's Parties", where a "Nanofax" machine offers technology that "digitally reproduces objects, physically, at a distance."
+Earlier this week we wrote about the advances in 3D printing, and how the Shapeways' Factory of the Future (link is external) is basically realizing the future William Gibson described in "All Tomorrow's Parties", where a "Nanofax (link is external)" machine offers technology that "digitally reproduces objects, physically, at a distance."

-Reach-In's technology offers the ultimate realization of the remote manipulation technology originally envisioned by Robert Heinlein in the short story "Waldo".
+Reach-In's technology offers the ultimate realization of the remote manipulation technology originally envisioned by Robert Heinlein in the short story "Waldo (link is external)".

-When you go to iPet Companion to play with the kitties (because who wouldn't?
+When you go to iPet Companion (link is external) to play with the kitties (because who wouldn't?
 It's the best, cutest, nicest idea ever and it's free!), consider that we may crowd-source remote operation of rock-sampling robots on Mars with iPhones before you know it.